‘It may take days.’ Election experts warn voters to be patient with results this year

 “If Pennsylvania is the state that tells us who won the presidential election and we won’t know for a week, I think that’s uncomfortable for people,” said Lawrence Norden, director of the Election Reform Program at New York University’s Brennan Center for Justice.

 Norden said any time a state is expected to be the tipping point in a presidential race its election procedures come under scrutiny.
-In addition to causing a surge in mail ballots, he noted, the dangers posed by COVID-19 will require election officials to distance themselves as a precaution, which could slow down the count.
+He noted that in addition to causing a surge in mail ballots COVID-19 will require officials to distance themselves as a precaution, which could slow down the process of counting ballots.

 But a slow process is fine as long as it ensures accuracy of results.